 One of the most surprising parts of Hells Gate Rotorua is the lush forest in the middle of such an unforgiving landscape.
 As you step among the trees a calming energy washes over the soul and the temperature dips dramatically.
 Orange covered lichen covers tree trunks in a dramatic display.
 Kakahi Falls is nestled in the heart of the forest and is the largest natural hot water waterfall in the southern hemisphere.
 The falls hold a special significance for the Māori people.
 Warriors would bathe in the sulphur laced warm water to rinse off the blood of battle and aid healing.
 As we walked through the meandering paths Ray pointed out a New Zealand Silver Fern.
 If you have ever seen the All Blacks play rugby you will recognise the distinctive fronds, the underside of the which glow silver in the moonlight.

 The weather turned even more gloomy as we made our way to the nearby spa.
 Dashing from the change rooms to the mud baths in the frigid air half naked was not pleasant but sinking icy skin into the heated mud bath was absolute bliss.
 Each mud bath is a combination of suspended and solid geothermal grey mud.
 Spread the fine solid mud generously over exposed skin and don’t be afraid to get it on your face.
 The mud is said to purify and gently exfoliate skin leaving it silky smooth for up to six weeks.
 To get maximum benefit you need to allow the mud to dry on your skin and although I did my best to keep my skin exposed long enough, I couldn’t resist the warm bath.
 All too quickly our allocated 20 minutes was up and it was time to rinse off the magic mud.
+Rotorua is a great place to visit with kids and Hells Gate is one of the only spas to welcome the littlies.

 We practically sprinted from the shower into the largest of Hells Gate Rotorua’s sulphur pools.
 As we eased ourselves into water sourced from the park’s Hurutini pool I couldn’t help but recall the tragic story of her passing that Ray had told us earlier.
 The sulphur infused water form the Princess’ pool is said to enhance the softening properties of the mud bath, promote overall well being and improve blood circulation.
 I was just happy to relax submerged in delicious warm water while the chilly rain continued to fall around us.
 The water is warm, but not uncomfortably so and because it’s important to keep hydrated attentive staff deliver water poolside which is a nice touch.
 Make sure you take off all jewellery before entering as it can tarnish.
 We soaked for about 30 minutes before reluctantly dragging ourselves back to reality.
 To keep reaping the benefits of your soak simply dry off without rinsing.
 I’m not going to lie to you, you will continue to smell sulphur on your skin for a few days but don’t let that put you off.
 Hells Gate Rotorua is open until 10pm so why not try a twilight spa?